Chief-Architect-Mac/.github/README.md

 # .github
-SEO description: Download Chief Architect for Mac – industry-leading architectural software with powerful design automation, 3D visualization, and full optimization for Apple Silicon.
+Download Chief Architect for Mac – industry-leading architectural software with powerful design automation, 3D visualization, and full optimization for Apple Silicon.
 Perfect for architects, builders, and interior designers.